-Correa powers Astros past A’s 11-6 to clinch ALDS
+Bang!
+Bang!
+Astros thump away vs Oakland, return to ALCS

 The Astros and A’s combined for 24 homers — 12 each — the most in a postseason series of five games or fewer.

 Houston clinched at Dodger Stadium, where it won the 2017 World Series in seven games.
-The Astros’ sign-stealing scheme used during their title run was revealed last year by former teammate and current A’s pitcher Mike Fiers, who didn’t pitch in this series.
+The Astros’ sign-stealing scheme — involving live video feeds and banging on dugout trash bins — used during their title run was revealed last year by former teammate and current A’s pitcher Mike Fiers, who didn’t pitch in this series.

 The scandal led to season-long suspensions of Houston general manager Jeff Luhnow and manager AJ Hinch, who both were fired.
 Boston manager Alex Cora and Mets manager Carlos Beltrán also lost their jobs as fallout their roles with the ’17 Astros, and Houston still draws ire of other players and fans.

+“They closed the circle and got into each other,” Baker said of his team.
+“It made them closer.”

-Correa said outside opinions did nothing to motivate the team.
+Correa said outside opinions don’t matter to the team.

 “We’re motivated because we want to win and we want to bring another championship to the city of Houston,” he said.
 “We know what it feels like and we want to have that feeling again.”

-Houston’s star-loaded lineup did little during the regular season to quiet criticism that the club could only hit when it was stealing signs.
-The Astros ranked 20th in the majors with a .240 average and 14th with 279 runs.
+During the shortened regular season, the Astros ranked 20th in the majors with a .240 average and 14th with 279 runs.

 The slump continued through the wild-card round before Houston turned Dodger Stadium into a launching pad against Oakland.
-The team batted .322 in the ALDS, with Correa, Jose Altuve, Alex Bregman and Kyle Tucker each batting over .400, and George Springer at .389.
+The team batted .322 in the ALDS, with Correa, Jose Altuve, Alex Bregman and Tucker each batting over .400, and George Springer at .389.

 “We never gave up because we had a down year offensively,” Correa said.
 “We kept going to the cage.
 That helped us in this series.”